 Representatives from winning states were jubilant about the FAA announcement.

 "All we ever wanted was to compete and we have successfully," said Rep. Richard Hanna, R-Barneveld.
 "Helping build a new high-tech economy in the Mohawk Valley is essential to the future of our community.
 Promoting Griffiss as a hub for new jobs and innovation is a major part of this effort and this news is exciting for our region's future."

-Page 2 of 2 - The FAA said when selecting the sites it considered geography, climate, location of ground infrastructure, research needs, airspace use, aviation experience and risk.
+The FAA said when selecting the sites it considered geography, climate, location of ground infrastructure, research needs, airspace use, aviation experience and risk.